And welcome back, Rush Limbaugh and the EIB Network.

 Interpretation is not originalism.

-They meant for it to be vague.
+They meant for it to be.

-The Constitution is how it has worked over time throughout all the transformations that have occurred in this country until now.
+That's what's so miraculous about the document, the Constitution, is how it has worked over time throughout all the transformations that have occurred in this country until now.

-Now we finally have elected a group that doesn't like it and is in the systematic process of doing away with it, or as much of it as they can, however they can.
+Now we finally have elected a group that doesn't like it and is in the systematic process of doing away with it or as much of it as they can, however they can.

-Look at look at look at how it's been infringed.
+Look at how it's been infringed.

-The people's right to blah blah blah assemble the free speech shall not be infringed upon.
+The people's right to blah, blah, blah, assemble the free speech shall not be infringed upon.

 What is vague or ambiguous about that?

-Well, I know it depends on the meaning of the word shall or infringed or what have you.
+It depends on the meaning of the word shall or infringed or what have you.

 And don't forget, Ms. Kagan compares the NRA to the KKK.